-- Atmospheric constituents are important trace gases that are closely related to global climate change, air quality and pollution, atmosphere energy budget, atmospheric thermal structure, dynamics, and chemistry. - ☐ Lidar techniques provide one of the best ways to monitor atmospheric constituents with high resolution and accuracy. - ☐ Resonance fluorescence lidar, differential absorption lidar, and Raman lidar are the most promising techniques for constituent measurements, all providing spectral information to distinguish constituent species. - The essential point for Raman lidar is to detect the specific spectra of interested species while avoiding the aerosol scattering in the Raman-shifted channel.
+- □ Atmospheric constituents are important trace gases that are closely related to global climate change, air quality and pollution, atmosphere energy budget, atmospheric thermal structure, dynamics, and chemistry. - ☐ Lidar techniques provide one of the best ways to monitor atmospheric constituents with high resolution and accuracy. - □ Resonance fluorescence lidar, differential absorption lidar, and Raman lidar are the most promising techniques for constituent measurements, all providing spectral information to distinguish constituent species.
+Laser induced fluorescence, white-light lidar, and laser frequency comb provide new potentials for detecting various constituents. - ☐ The essential point for Raman lidar is to detect the specific spectra of interested species while avoiding the aerosol scattering in the Raman-shifted channel.
 Thus, only aerosol extinction will be dealt with in deriving constituent density.
 Aerosol extinction can be safely estimated by introducing Angstrom exponent.
 The error introduced by Angstrom uncertainty is much less than the lidar ratio or backscatter coefficient.